boscacci/image-to-emoji-tools/README.md

 ## 2. Image to Emoji API:

-A basic API that enables the public to `POST` an image and receive the 5 most semantically relevant emojis as a response.
+A basic flask API that enables the public to `POST` an image and receive the 5 most semantically relevant emojis as a response.
+The dependencies for this to work (PyTorch, trained model) are too large to deploy this directly as Lambda functions, as far as I know, so it's on the shelf for now.